-You have only one kidney.
+You have only 1 kidney.

-Your kidney is not working well.
+Your other kidney is not working well.

 The cancer has spread to other organs, such as your lungs or liver.